alainpham/quarkus-kafka-camel-servlet/ReadMe.md

 - Wire a Camel producer template to a SmallRye incoming annotated method for Camel to receive messages from Kafka

-More details here Link to blog article to come
+More details here Link to blog article.

 Compile natively